 There have also been some reports of foreign women in Hanoi being victims of indecent assault and harassment (including inappropriate touching and groping), particularly while walking alone.
 You should take sensible precautions.

 There have been reports of arguments over hotel, restaurant or taxi bills turning violent or abusive.
 It is well worth researching places to stay before you arrive.
 To avoid potential disputes, make sure you are clear about the level of service you can expect to receive and any associated charges.

-A number of British and foreign visitors have died in Vietnam while engaged in adventure tourism in rural areas.
+A number of British and foreign visitors have died in Vietnam while engaged in adventure tourism in rural and mountainous areas.
 Some terrain can be hazardous and remote from rescue services of any kind.
+And the rainy season - see Natural Disasters - can quickly and significantly increase risk, especially for localised flooding, navigating swollen streams and rivers and landslides.
 Safety standards are generally lower than in the UK and compliance varies.
 Don’t stray off main routes and, where required, take a reputable guide.
 Always follow safety guidelines.

 You should avoid illegal tour guides who have been known to offer tours and activities prohibited under local regulations.
 In some areas local regulations require the use of a guide.
 One British national has died, and another injured and trapped on Fansipan for 48 hours, while trekking without guides.
 Make sure your travel insurance covers your planned activity fully.

 Travel is restricted near military installations and some areas of Vietnam are fairly inaccessible.
 If you wish to visit a village, commune or ward that is close to the border you may need to get permission from the provincial police department.
 Contact the relevant local authority for more information.